 Some businesses may see HIPAA colocation as a direct alternative to using a HIPAA-compliant public cloud.
 Others may plan to use them together but for separate purposes.
 In either case, here is a quick guide to the key differences between HIPAA colocation and a HIPAA-compliant public cloud.

-With both HIPAA colocation and the cloud, security is a shared responsibility.
-With HIPAA colocation, the client’s direct responsibility extends further than it does in the cloud.
+With both colocation and the cloud, security is a shared responsibility.
+But with HIPAA colocation, the client’s direct responsibility extends further than it does in the cloud.

 With colocation, the client is directly responsible for ensuring the security of their own hardware in their own area of the data center.
 They are also responsible for everything to do with software and user access.
 In the cloud, the client is only responsible for securing software and user accesses.

 On a like-for-like basis, HIPAA colocation and the cloud have comparable reliability.
 Both colocation vendors and cloud vendors should be willing (and able) to guarantee close to 100% uptime.
 The key difference is that a HIPAA colocation vendor’s area of responsibility is noticeably lower than a HIPAA cloud vendor’s area of responsibility.